khulnasoft/integrations-core/mesos_slave/README.md

 #### DC/OS

-Under the Services tab in the DC/OS web UI you should see the Datadog Agent shown.
-In Datadog, search for `mesos.slave` in the Metrics Explorer.
+Under the Services tab in the DC/OS web UI you should see the Khulnasoft Agent shown.
+In Khulnasoft, search for `mesos.slave` in the Metrics Explorer.

 #### Marathon

-If you are not using DC/OS, then datadog-agent is in the list of running applications with a healthy status.
-In Datadog, search for `mesos.slave` in the Metrics Explorer.
+If you are not using DC/OS, then khulnasoft-agent is in the list of running applications with a healthy status.
+In Khulnasoft, search for `mesos.slave` in the Metrics Explorer.

 ## Data Collected